- Many people have confusion on which one to use either the Google Chrome incognito mode or a VPN with a browser.

 Private Internet Access is one of our recommended VPNs that you can opt for.
 It comes with servers in over 77 countries, is 100% open-source, and does not store VPN logs or leaks.

-If you are encountering issues with the PIA VPN, then you can connect with the world-class 24/7 customer support, and if you do not like the services of the VPN, there is a 30-day money-back guarantee as well.
+If you are encountering issues with the PIA VPN, you can connect with its world-class 24/7 customer support, and if you do not like the VPN services, there is a 30-day money-back guarantee.

-For a list of other trusted and some of the best VPNs available, you can check out this guide on the 5 best VPNs for Windows 11, which were selected after 3 months of usage and tests.
+For a list of other trusted and some of the best VPNs available, you can check out this guide on the 5 best VPNs for Windows 11, selected after three months of usage and tests.

 Why should you use Incognito mode with a VPN?

-Be it Chrome Incognito mode or be it any VPN, there are certain drawbacks or disadvantages attached to both of them.
-However, there is a way to fill this gap.
+Be it Chrome Incognito mode or any VPN, there are certain drawbacks or disadvantages attached to both; however, there is a way to fill this gap.